Today’s Wonder of the Day was inspired by sam from NC. sam Wonders, “why does reading make us sleepy?” Thanks for WONDERing with us, sam!

 Has this ever happened to you?
-You check out an exciting new book from the library.
-You can't wait to read it, but you have dinner to eat and homework to do first.
-You don’t procrastinate, but instead tackle your homework first thing.
+You bring home an exciting new book from the library.
+But you have dinner to eat and homework to do before you can read.
+You don’t procrastinate and do your homework first thing.

-Before you can open your book, though, chores are also calling.
+Before you can open your book, though, chores call.
 So you mow the grass or do the dishes and clean your room.
-Then you set out your clothes for the next day of school and take a bath to wash away the dirt of the day.
+Then you set out your clothes for the next day and take a bath to wash away the dirt from the day.

-After brushing your teeth, you’re finally ready to snuggle up in bed with your book.
-You open it and begin reading, excited for the adventure to come.
-The next thing you know, though, you wake up and it’s morning.
+After brushing your teeth, you’re ready to curl up with your book.
+You open it and start reading, thrilled about the adventure to come.
+The next thing you know, you wake up and it’s morning.
 You fell asleep while reading!

-The act of reading requires regular eye movement as your eyes follow the words across the page.
-It also requires brain power as your brain interprets the letters your eyes see and converts them into meaningful words, sentences, and paragraphs.
-As your brain works hard and your eye muscles tire, it’s only natural that they would need rest, leading to eyes slowly closing and sleep taking over.
+The act of reading causes your eyes to follow the words across the page.
+It also takes brain power—you interpret the letters your eyes see and convert them into words, sentences, and paragraphs.
+As your brain works hard and your eye muscles tire, it’s natural they would need rest, causing your eyes to close as sleep takes over.

-When you read, you usually do so in a comfortable location, such as your bed or a favorite chair.
-When the majority of your body gets into a resting state and you’re in a comfortable position, the rest of your muscles often follow suit and a nap can easily ensue.
+When you read, you usually do so in a cozy place, such as your bed or a favorite chair.
+When most of your body gets into a resting state and you’re in a comfortable position, the other muscles often follow and a nap can easily happen.

-If you wait until right before bedtime to read, it’s likely that your mind and body are tired and already ready for sleep.
-If that’s the case, it doesn’t take much of any activity, whether it’s reading or even watching television, to lull you the rest of the way to dreamland.
+If you wait until right before bedtime to read, it’s likely that your mind and body are tired and nearly ready for sleep.
+If that’s the case, it doesn’t take much of any action, whether it’s reading or even watching TV, to lull you the rest of the way to dreamland.

-Of course, if you’re not all that tired when you go to bed, you might be able to read for a while without getting sleepy…unless, of course, the book you’re reading doesn’t interest you.
-If what you’re reading bores you or just doesn’t capture your imagination, your mind is likely to wander, and it often wanders right off to sleep.
+Of course, if you’re not all that tired when you go to bed, you might read for a while without getting sleepy . . . unless, of course, the book you’re reading doesn’t interest you.
+If what you’re reading bores you or just doesn’t catch your imagination, your mind is likely to wander, and it often wanders right off to sleep.

-Rather than lying down on your back, sit up in a comfortable chair.
-Use extra lighting to reduce eye strain.
-Also make sure that the temperature isn’t too hot.
+Rather than lying down on your back, sit up in a chair.
+Use extra lighting to reduce eyestrain.
+Also, make sure the temperature isn’t too hot.
 Reading in an environment that’s too warm can make you sleepy in a hurry.

-If you anticipate trouble staying awake and you really need to finish that book before bed, try waking yourself up before you start reading.
-Do some light exercise, drink a caffeinated beverage, or take a cool shower.
-If you’re more alert when you start reading, you’re more likely to make it to the end of that book!
+If you think you will have trouble staying awake and you really need to finish that book before bed, try waking yourself up before you read.
+Do some light exercise or take a cool shower.
+Make sure the lights are bright enough.
+If you’re more alert when you start, you’re more likely to make it to the end of that book!